EBZebra/docs/edge/source/guide/printingGuide.md

 There are two methods of enabling the Printer API:

 * Include all 'ebapi' modules
-* Include only the API modules you need
+* Include only the API required modules

 Both methods are explained below.

-Either way, the included files will be from:
+Either way, the included files can be found in:
 `/Enterprise Browser/JavaScript Files/Enterprise Browser`,
 a directory on the computer that contains the Enterprise Browser installation.